EMA6938/EMA6938-Summer2026/README.md

 - pymatgen install conflicts
 - PyG install errors (Week 12)

-**Still stuck?** Post in the **"Week N Setup Help"** discussion thread on Canvas.
+**Still stuck?** Post in the **"General Course Questions"** discussion thread on Canvas.
 The instructor checks daily during the first two weeks.
 Classmates are encouraged to help.

 ---